ipselium/cpyvke/README.md

 cpyvke is **still in development** : A lot of bugs are still there !

+Note that this version only works with Python 3.x.
+The Python 2.7 version is no longer maintened !

 - - -

 ## kd5 : the daemon to communicate with IPython kernels